 Before the start of each new experiment a timed [30-minute] pre-lab quiz must be taken in Sakai.
-There are eight pre-lab quizzes.
-Each pre-lab quiz is open for one week preceding the date of the lab experiment [hence the name pre-lab quiz, it is done BEFORE coming to do the experiment].
+There are eight pre-lab quizzes to take this semester.
+Each pre-lab quiz is open for one week preceding the date of the lab experiment [hence the name pre-lab quiz, it is done BEFORE coming to do the experiment that day].
 Each pre-lab quiz can only be taken once.
 No late submissions are allowed [i.e. if you forget to take a pre-lab quiz it is a zero (0)].
-Don't open the prelab quiz until you are ready to take it.
+Don't open the pre-lab quiz until you are ready to take it.
 Take it as an individual (no help from others as that is cheating).
-You ARE allowed to use the Chem 214 lab manual, Powerpoints, lecture book, calculator, etc. When 30 minutes are up the pre-lab quiz is auto-submitted and graded.
+You ARE allowed to use the Chem 214 lab manual, lecture book, calculator, etc. When 30 minutes are up the pre-lab quiz is auto-submitted and graded.
 If you don't finish, it is graded as is.
-Read the lab procedure for an experiment a couple of times before taking the pre-lab quiz.
+Read the lab procedure for a particular experiment a couple of times before taking the pre-lab quiz.
 The pre-lab quiz can have questions on background information, procedure/equipment, and calculations to determine student preparedness for the lab experiment.
 Grades for each of the pre-lab quizzes are released when all students complete it each week.
-If you complete it early, you won't see a grade/feedback until all of your classmates complete it.
-Absent/ill students do not get extensions on pre-lab quiz deadlines; one week of time is more than sufficient to complete the 30-minute quiz.
-Due dates are posted in Sakai and the lab schedule.
-Pre-lab quizzes account for 10.54 % of the course grade.
+Absent or ill students do not get extensions on pre-lab quiz deadlines; one week of time is more than sufficient to access Sakai and complete the 30-minute quiz each week.
+Due dates are posted in Sakai and the laboratory schedule.
+Pre-lab quizzes account for 9.86 % of the overall course grade.